lborocs/22cob290-part2-team-10/README.md

 We are using zustand in a way that is essentially dependency injection - we inject the user in `_app.jsx`.
 We do this so that we don't repeatedly set the user in each page: instead we just set the user in one place - in `_app.jsx`.

-#### Code Style
+#### Code Style/Formatting

-- Dara has set up a too strict but decent ESLint config (basically a code style)
+- [Prettier](https://prettier.io/) (formatting) has been set up because it's a waste of time debating code format
+  - If using VSCode, install the Prettier plugin and you just have to save a file to run the formatter
+  - See https://prettier.io/docs/en/editors.html if not using VSCode
+  - Thoguh there should be a GitHub action set up to format code when you make a pull request
+- ESLint (code style) has been set up
   - **Make sure your editor/IDE has ESLint support enabled, e.g. VSCode has the ESLint extension**
-  - This is important because we're being marked on the quality of our code

 ##### Absolute Imports